aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

           option.
 This is not S3-specific, it is used for all "Download" experiences in the Toolkit.
       - (P2) Loading bar or updating percentage.
+    - (P1) Toolkit tracks current downloads so that they are cancellable.
+      - User can cancel all downloads by clicking a button in the Toolkit explorer toolbar, or by a "AWS: Cancel downloads" VSCode command.
+    - (P2) User can download multiple files/folders by selecting them in the S3
+      tree and using the "Download" context-menu item.
   - (P0) Download as...
   - (P2) Edit
     - Downloads the object to a temp folder and opens it in a new VSCode editor tab.
     - Changes to text files (non-binary) are sync'd back to S3 via _filewatchers_ (IMPL).
+  - (P0) Upload... (similar UX as [S3 buckets](#s3-buckets) "Upload..." item)
   - _Destructive operations (separator):_
     - (P1) Delete object
       - If versioning is enabled, do _not_ prompt to confirm deletion.